master2511/Sudoku/README.md

 Solving a 9*9 sudoku puzzle using optimization technique and linear systems.

 The sudoku_2 file is an implementation of a sudoku example.
-The sudoku_interactive is can be used for solving a general 9*9 sudoku puzzle.
+The sudoku_interactive can be used for solving a general 9*9 sudoku puzzle.
-While entering the given clues for the sudoku enter the x and y coordinates.
+While entering the given clues for the sudoku enter the x and y coordinates, then the value.
 The coordinates vary from (1,1) to (9,9).

 To run this code in matlab one needs to install the cvx library in matlab first.